Lord Belhaven and Stenton: History

 There now arose controversy as to the succession of the title.
-In 1777 it was incorrectly assumed by Captain William Hamilton, the great-great-great-great-grandson of John Hamilton of Coltness, younger son of John Hamilton of Udston, whose other son James Hamilton was the grandfather of the second Lord, and whose grandfather John Hamilton was the brother of the aforementioned Claude Hamilton, grandfather of the first Lord Belhaven and Stenton.
+In 1777 it was incorrectly assumed by Captain William Hamilton, the great-great-great-great-grandson of John Hamilton of Coltness, younger son of John Hamilton of Udston, whose other son James Hamilton was the grandfather of the second Lord, and whose grandfather John Hamilton was the brother of the aforementioned Claud Hamilton, grandfather of the first Lord Belhaven and Stenton.
 William voted at the Election of Scottish Peers in 1790.
 However, it was resolved by the Committee for Privileges of the House of Lords in 1793 that this vote was not valid.
 The title was instead determined in favour of William Hamilton, the seventh Lord.
 He was the son of Robert Hamilton of Wishaw (who was adjudged de jure sixth Lord), grandson of Robert Hamilton, "Younger of Wishaw", son of Robert Hamilton, 3rd of Wishaw, son of William Hamilton, 1st of Wishaw, son of John Hamilton of Udston, grandson of John Hamilton, brother of the aforesaid Claude Hamilton, grandfather of the first Lord.

 The seventh Lord was succeeded by his son, the eighth Lord.
 He was a Scottish Representative Peer from 1819 to 1831 and also served as Lord Lieutenant of Lanarkshire.
 In 1831 he was created Baron Hamilton of Wishaw, in the County of Lanark, in the Peerage of the United Kingdom, which gave him an automatic seat in the House of Lords.
-However, this title became extinct on his death in 1868 while the lordship became dormant.
+However, this title became extinct on his death in 1868, while the lordship became dormant.
 In 1875, the House of Lords decided that the rightful successor was James Hamilton, the ninth Lord.
 He was the son of Archibald Hamilton, grandson of James Hamilton, younger son of the aforesaid Robert Hamilton, Younger of Wishaw.
 Lord Belhaven and Stenton notably served as Lord-Lieutenant of Lanarkshire.

-He had seven daughters but no sons and on his death the title was claimed by his kinsman Alexander Charles Hamilton, the tenth Lord.
+He had seven daughters but no sons, and on his death the title was claimed by his kinsman Alexander Charles Hamilton, the tenth Lord.
 He was the son of geologist William Hamilton (Member of Parliament for Newport, Isle of Wight), son of William Richard Hamilton (Permanent Under-Secretary at the Foreign Office), son of the Venerable Anthony Hamilton (Archdeacon of Colchester), son of Alexander Hamilton, younger son of the aforementioned William Hamilton, 3rd of Wishaw.
-In 1894 his claim was admitted by the House of Lords.
+In 1894, his claim was admitted by the House of Lords.
 He later served as a Scottish Representative Peer from 1900 to 1920.
 He was succeeded by his nephew, the eleventh Lord.
 He was an officer in the Indian Army and also sat in the House of Lords as a Scottish Representative Peer between 1922 and 1945.
-In 1934 he assumed the additional surname of Udny.
+In 1934, he assumed the additional surname of Udny.
 However, none of the subsequent Lords have held this surname.